Leander Schaerlaeckens -- who will, just this one time, write about himself in the third person -- is a soccer columnist at Yahoo Sports.

 Leander holds an Hono(u)rs BA from City University in London in print journalism and economics and an MA from American University in Washington, DC in broadcast journalism and public affairs.

-For a while, he was also an adjunct journalism professor at Marist College.
+In addition to writing, Leander is a sports communication lecturer at Marist College.
 He lives in the Hudson Valley in New York with his wife, son, mutt and a snow-blower he'd rather spend less time with.